MicrosoftDocs/architecture-center/docs/guide/hpc/barracuda-virtual-reactor-content.md

 |Standard_ND96amsr_A100_v4|❌|✅|
 |Standard_NC96ads_A100_v4|❌|✅|

 > [!IMPORTANT]
 > NVIDIA Fabric Manager installation is required for VMs that use NVLink or NVSwitch.
-NDv4 series VMs use NVLink.
+NDv4-series VMs use NVLink.

 For information about deploying the VM and installing the drivers, see [Run a Linux VM on Azure](../../reference-architectures/n-tier/linux-vm.yml).

-You can install Virtual Reactor from the [CPFD Downloads page](https://cpfd-software.com/downloads).
+You can install Virtual Reactor from the [CPFD downloads page](https://cpfd-software.com/downloads).
 For information about the installation process, see [CPFD customer support](https://cpfd-software.com/login/?returnUrl=/user-manual/installation.html).

 ## Barracuda Virtual Reactor 21.1.0 performance results